grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 draft: false
 ---

-This post will attend to the connection between OSCAR and dcache.
-OSCAR services will be triggered with dcache events.
+This post will attend to the connection between OSCAR and dCache.
+OSCAR services will be triggered with dCache events.
-This is an excellent combination because the data will be stored in dcache and computation will be done in OSCAR.
+This is an excellent combination because the data will be stored in dCache and computation will be done in OSCAR.
-In OSCAR it will only remain the logs of the services and the sensitive data will keep centralized in dcache.
+In OSCAR it will only remain the logs of the services and the sensitive data will keep centralized in dCache.

 ### What is Dcache?